tldr-pages/tldr/pages/common/sox.md

 # sox

 > SoX - Sound eXchange.
-> Play, record and convert audio files.
-> Audioformats are identified by extension.
+> Play, record and convert audio files, with audio formats identified by the extension.

 - Merge two audio files into one: